akhilbond/akhilbond.github.io/Courses/Data_Structures/notes.md

 ~~~

 - The above code is an example of a class called "IntNode" which is used in linked lists.
 In the declaration statement of the IntNode called Next is a reference to an IntNode object.
+This code is just the code to create one node in the linked list.
 - The following is an example of a two-IntNode list.

 ![Two-IntNode List Example](/resources/images/data_structures/two-intnode_list.PNG)